A1Liu/ted/README.md

 - Select text

 ## Mid-term
-- Refactor `flow_text` to have enough flexibility for the line wrapping issue and ideally more stuff in the future
+- Refactor text flowing to have enough flexibility for the line wrapping issue and ideally more stuff in the future
 - BTree Garbage collection
 - Find and replace